roman01la/uix/docs/migrating-from-reagent.md

 ## Global shared state

-In Reagent it's common to have shared state in a form of a global var that holds an `r/atom`.
-In UIx and React shared state is not global at namesapce level, instead it's a local state that lives in UI tree and is being shared down the tree via React Context.
+In Reagent it's common to have shared state in the form of a global var that holds an `r/atom`.
+In UIx and React shared state is not global at the namespace level, instead it's a local state that lives in UI tree and is being shared down the tree via React Context.

 ```clojure
 ;; Reagent